AdobeDocs/genstudio-for-performance-marketing.en/help/user-guide/configure-brand-permissions.md

 These additional configuration steps include:

 1. Create a new user group in the Adobe Admin Console.
-1. Assign a GenStudio system manager to the user group.
+1. Assign a GenStudio system manager product profile to the user group.
 1. Create an Adobe GenStudio [!DNL Brands] project from the Console _Storage_ tab.
 1. Invite the user group you just created to the [!DNL Brands] project.
 1. Add users to the user group.